Last Updated on June 20, 2021 by

 The three protections covered by safemove insurance include;

-1. A non-deductible waiver which pays for any accidental damages to the U-Haul rental truck
+• A non-deductible waiver that pays for any accidental damages to the U-Haul rental truck

-3. There is also a $1,000 medical bill coverage in case of an accident.
-It also comes with a $15,00 life coverage insurance in passenger death and $25,000 for the demise of a lessee.
+• There is also a $1,000 medical bill coverage in case of an accident.
+It also comes with $15,00 life coverage insurance in passenger death and $25,000 for the demise of a lessee.

 Conclusion

-U-Haul has drivers though they are not involved in renters moving.
+U-Haul has drivers though they are not involved in renters’ moving.
 Their main job is to move the trucks to various locations for ease of access for their clients.
-For instance, sites that are popular for people to move require excess trucks.
-The U-Haul drivers will need to move them in such places, which could be across a state or country.
-You require to hire your truck driver whose details are submitted to the U-Haul company for vetting you renting the truck.
+For instance, sites that are popular for people to move to require excess trucks.
+The U-Haul drivers will need to move them to such places, which could be across a state or country.
+You require to hire your truck driver whose details are submitted to the U-Haul company for vetting your renting the truck.